HristianBalevski/The-Lord-of-The-Medieval/README.md

 7 - Dispel: It reduce enemies mana to 0. <br/>
 8 - Haste: Increase the health of the creature with 5. <br/>
 9 - Chain Lightning: It reduce all parameters of the enemies creature with 2. <br/>
-10 - Prayer - : Increase all parameters of the creature with 2. <br/>
+10 - Prayer: Increase all parameters of the creature with 2. <br/>
 <br/>
 [Click Here If You Want to Play The Game](https://replit.com/@HristianBalevsk/The-Lord-of-The-Medieval?v=1)
 ![Gold Dragon](https://user-images.githubusercontent.com/114162692/232104884-2a128d67-01dc-4452-a7af-18771c0881f7.png)